Who is eligible for health coverage?

 - Date of hire

-- If seeking a waiver of the waiting period, attach documentation that confirms the termination date of your current/previous coverage (e.g., a letter from your employer, a COBRA letter, a HIPPA statement)
+- If seeking a waiver of the 30-day waiting period, attach documentation to your email that confirms the termination date of your current/previous coverage (e.g., a letter from your employer or the insurance company, a COBRA letter, a HIPPA statement)

-In order to enroll in benefits if you did not elect when you first started, you must provide proof of a qualifying event.
+Outside of the November Open Enrollment period, in order to enroll in benefits if you did not elect when you first started you must provide proof of a qualifying event.
 Examples include: having a baby, getting married, or losing health coverage (through no fault of your own).
 Employees have up to 60 days from the date of the qualifying event to enroll in benefits and must contact the Employee Benefits Unit at DHR.Benefits@Vermont.gov with the following information:

 - Employee ID number